 Hello Remodelaholic friends!
 It’s Ananda from A Piece of Rainbow, where I blog about creative DIY projects for the home and garden.
 Today I am going to share with you a woodworking plan for a multi-use farmhouse side table!

-This planked X side table is so stylish and versatile.
+This planked X side DIY end table is so stylish and versatile.
 It looks great as a side table, end table, or even a small coffee table!

 Just look at the inspiration photo above, you will know what I mean!
-Brooke from Nesting with Grace styled her living room so beautifully with this table.
-You can check it out at her blog here.
+Brooke from Nesting with Grace styled her living room so beautifully with this end table.
 Thank you Brooke for sharing your gorgeous photo with us!

 This post contains affiliate links for our shopping convenience.
 See our full disclosure policy here.

-Before we start building, remember safety first!
+Before we start building our DIY side table, remember safety first!
 Please follow good practices to build safely and smartly.
 Follow safety guidelines of each tool you are using.
 Always wear eye and hearing protection.
 Work on a clean level surface, free of clutter or debris.